 Half-Week Urban Plunge

 Come and spend half a week learning, serving, and creating hope in the vibrantly multicultural and urban community of Denver on your Urban Plunge.
-DenUM and the Urban Education program are committed to the community we serve and are constantly seeking to improve the lives of our clients.
+St. Francis Center and the Urban Education program are committed to the community we serve and are constantly seeking to improve the lives of our clients.
 We therefore offer an educated and realistic perspective on how to combat poverty.